Bylaws and Policies

 Section 2b.
 Sustaining Membership:

-After seven years of Active membership, a member may change status to sustaining membership by contacting the Membership Chair.
+After seven years of Active membership, a member may choose to change status to Sustaining membership by contacting the Membership Chair.
 Sustaining members shall pay annual dues.
 They shall be exempt from active work, but share in all other rights and privileges of membership.

 Section 2c.
 Life Membership: